gpappasunb/class-schedule/README.md

 indented line between the two lines of text.

 color
-The color of the header in the document, headings and alternating table rows.
+The color of the header in the document, headings, and alternating table rows.
 It is an RGB color code in the form AA39CC, without the `#` symbol.